tiberiuichim/presentations/volto-slots/slides.md

 - Wild scenarios, such as using the slots endpoint as a registry for site-wide configuration.
 A "TTW block designer" could use the slots to store its presets.
+-->

-Current implementation status:
+## Current status

-- plone.restapi PR - about
+- plone.restapi PR, > 100 commits
+  - basic functionality around 80% ready
-- Volto PR
+- Volto PR, > 260 commits
+  - basic functionality around 80% ready

+## Already used live!

+## Live demo